ishwar6/my-own-redis-in-python/docs/approach.md

 To implement this, you'll need to either use threads, or, if you're feeling adventurous, an Event Loop (like the official Redis implementation does).

+These two will be sent concurrently so that we test your server's ability to handle concurrent clients.
+$ redis-cli PING
+$ redis-cli PING